OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 This limitation applies to many other space level resources like library variable sets, git credentials, accounts, feeds etc.

-The recommended approach is to apply these changes in multiple steps:
+The first approach is to apply these changes in multiple steps:

 1. On the source server, create the new space level resources and update projects to point to them.
 Do not delete any resources.
 2. Deploy both the space and project level changes to the destination server.